Sans Language Reference

 Result<T>R<T>Success or error value

-JsonValueOpaque JSON value
+JsonValueJOpaque JSON value

-HttpResponseHTTP client response
+HttpResponseHTTP client response (opaque handle)

-HttpServerHTTP server socket
+HttpServerHTTP server socket (opaque handle)

 HttpRequestHTTP server request

-Sender<T>Channel sender
+Sender<T>Channel sender (opaque handle)

-Receiver<T>Channel receiver
+Receiver<T>Channel receiver (opaque handle)

-Mutex<T>Mutual exclusion lock
+Mutex<T>Mutual exclusion lock (opaque handle)

-JoinHandleThread handle
+JoinHandleThread handle (opaque handle)

 User-defined types: struct, enum, trait.
+Trait objects: dyn TraitName.

 Variable Declaration